Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - Make your contribution small enough that it does not become another avoidance strategy.

 Community keeps you connected.
 A path keeps you oriented.
-Contribution keeps transformation from becoming self-absorption.
+Contribution keeps transformation from collapsing into self-absorption.

 1Lasting change rarely comes from one heroic decision.
 It comes from repeatedly entering environments where your wiser choices are easier to remember.